The Guide

 FAQs

+Why are JIS fees so much higher than other schools?
 JIS operates on a larger scale (2,500+ students), offers both AP and IB Diploma, and runs the most extensive co-curricular programme in Jakarta.
 Its teacher salary packages are among the highest in the city, reflecting its position as the premium option.
 Higher fees fund higher-calibre staff, broader programme choice, and a 32-hectare campus.
 Whether the premium is worth it depends on whether your family will use what JIS offers.

+Are these the total costs or just tuition?
 These are total annual recurring costs, tuition plus all mandatory annual fees.
 First-year costs are higher because of one-time enrolment and application fees.
 Optional costs (bus, trips, exams, EAL at some schools) are additional.
-See our [total cost guide](/insights/total-cost-international-school-jakarta) for a worked example.
+See our total cost guide for a worked example.

+How often do these fees change?
 Every school reviews fees annually.
-Increases of 3-7% per year in IDR terms are typical at the premium tier.
+Increases of 3–7% per year in IDR terms are typical at the premium tier.
 This report will be updated annually with new fee schedules.

+Which school is the best value?
 Value depends on what you are optimising for.
 ACS Jakarta ($19,244 at IB DP) offers the IB Diploma at roughly half the cost of JIS, but with a smaller school, less co-curricular breadth, and a different university counselling infrastructure.
 Binus Simprug (IB average 34 points) delivers strong IB outcomes at a mid-tier fee point.
-See our [best value guide](/insights/best-value-international-schools-jakarta) for the full analysis.
+See our best value guide for the full analysis.

 All fee data verified from official 2025–26 fee schedules.
 Exchange rate: IDR 16,826 = $1 USD (February 2026).
 Binus Simprug data partial, verify higher-grade fees directly with admissions.
 We work hard to make every figure, date and description on this page accurate.
 We don't always get it right.
 If you spot an error, a fee that's changed, a fact that's out of date, something we've got wrong, please tell us.
 Use the feedback button above or email us directly.
 We'll check it and update the article.